Rick Kretschmer's License Plate Archives

 Latest noteworthy updates to this page

-link addresses when possible.
-Removed dead links and links to pages that were no longer
+one link address.
+Removed dead links and links to pages that were no longer relevant.

 There are many hundreds, if not thousands, of license plate related web sites out there.
 Sad to say, but a

 good number of them probably are of little interest to anyone but possibly their owners.
 Some haven't been

 updated in years and have become badly out of date.
 Because of this, links pages that attempt to catalog

 every single plate web site frustrate me, as do the many links pages that link to ten or twenty other sites merely

 on the basis of reciprocity, or some other arbitrary criteria, rather than the quality or usefulness of each

 Because of this, I decided to create a really helpful license plate links page, one that (well, for the most part)

 only lists the really great sites, the kind you will want to use as reference sites and visit repeatedly.